 Unless stated otherwise in the vacancy advert, all posts are for 37 hours per week, primarily Monday to Friday.
 Occasionally you may be required to work on a Saturday or Sunday, in which case you would be given time off in lieu during your normal working week.
 You will be expected to be flexible and arrange your working hours to suit the needs of the service.

 The annual leave year for all staff runs from 1 September to 31 August and the entitlement is as follows:

-All staff are required to use 6 days of their annual leave entitlement on days when the Corporationís activities are suspended in the interests of efficiency, normally between Christmas and New Year.
+All staff are required to use up to 6 days of their annual leave entitlement on days when the Corporationís activities are suspended in the interests of efficiency, normally between Christmas and New Year.